GEM-benchmark/NL-Augmenter/docs/keywords.md

   `external-knowledge-based` | if the implementation uses a corpora, a separate knowledge base, etc.
   `transformer-based` | if the implementation uses a transformer based model (eg. BERT, T5) `parser-based` | if the implementation uses any syntactic (dependency, constituency, etc) or shallow semantic parser or other semantic parsers (eg. semantic role labelling)
-**The naturalness of the generation** |
+  `tokenizer` | if the implementation uses a tokenizer `chunker` | if the implementation uses a chunker `discourse-segmenter` | if the implementation uses a discourse segmenter **The naturalness of the generation** |
   `natural-sounding` | if the generations might sound natural `natural-looking` | if the generations might look natural.